 I've been waiting all month to give you another peek into our book baskets.
 If truth be told, these monthly inventories are my favorite posts to write.
-(This post contains affiliate links.)
+(This post contains affiliate links.
+Please see my disclosure policy for full details.)

 Is it because I'm a closet librarian?
 Is it because I'm a huge nerd?
 Maybe a combination of both.